josuamanuel/js-awe/README.md

 Async await has done a lot to improve the readability of code when compared with callbacks style.
 But sometimes it is not a good construct, especially if you want to use it in a functional style!!!

-One problem I see, is the spread of async await around the source code wherever it is handy.
-This casual handling of await usually makes code non performant.
+plan tries to solve the problem of too many async await all spreads in a messy way around the code wherever it is handy.
+This casual handling of await usually makes code non performant and it makes it difficult to reason about.

 Every-time we use await, an async branch will be created.
 The result will be an execution flow with the shape of a tree, with some chain functions running in sequence and others running concurrently.